zeqing-guo/blog/source/notes/ostep/index.md

 The disadvantages of dynamic relocation: when the process stack and heap are not too big, all of the space between the stack and heap is simply wasted (**internal fragmentation**).

+## Segmentation ##

+A segment is a contiguous portion of the address space of a particular length.

+Three logically-different segments:

+1. Code
+2. Stack
+3. Heap

+OS places each one of those segments in different parts of physical memory to avoid filling physical memory with unused virtual address space.

+Thus each process needs three base and bounds register pairs.

+Which segment are we referring to?

+- Explicit approach: use the top few bits of the virtual address to record the segment type.
+- Implicit approach: the hardware determines the segment by noticing how the address was formed.

+Pay attention to the stack, which *grows backwards*.

+### Support for Sharing ###

+To support sharing, we need a little extra support from the hardware, in the form of **protection bits**.

+- Ready
+- Write
+- Execute

+### OS Support ###

+There are some new OS issues to support segmentation:

+1. What should the OS do on a context switch?
+  - The segment registers must be saved and restored.
+2. How to manage free space in physical memory?
+  - The general problem that arises is that physical memory quickly becomes full of little holes of free space.
+    1. One solution would be to **compact** physical memory by rearranging the existing segments.
+    2. A simpler approach is to use a free-list management algorithm that tries to keep large extents of memory available for allocation.
+(There are literally hundreds of approaches that people have taken)